If you need assistance in mold-related issues discussed in this article, contact us at 973-366-4660 for

 Written By: Robert E. Sheriff, CIH, CSP, President

 Mold is certainly a problem in many buildings, homes, apartments, condos, offices, factories, warehouses, public buildings.
 Yes, mold is everywhere.
 In case you didn’t know, it’s outdoors, as well as indoors.
 Essentially all molds indoors come from outdoors.
-The problem occurs when the outdoors mold levels—usually at a level most people can tolerate—finds an ideal growth environment indoors and begins to propogate to where it overwhelms our immune systems.
+The problem occurs when the outdoors mold levels—usually at a level most people can tolerate—finds an ideal growth environment indoors and beings to propagate to where it overwhelms our immune systems.
 Different molds thrive in different conditions but most like high humidity, warmth, and a food source (mostly wood, paper, foodstuffs, plant matter).

 The food source is often sheetrock wallboard paper (which is just decomposed wood products), latex paint, wood walls, clothing, wood floors, all of which are naturally occurring materials that have been the food source for molds over centuries, millennia, and more.
 The difference is only in the quantity and the particular combination of moisture, temperature, and food source that is just perfect for specific molds to grow.
 Remember also that mold spores can remain dormant for long periods of time.

 Ubiquitous is my big word for the week.
 Webster’s definition is “existing or being everywhere at the same time: constantly encountered.”
 This describes the situation with molds.
 They don’t magically appear or re-incarnate when conditions are right.
 They don’t seep through solid walls as is often assumed.
 They are always there, floating in the air carried on your clothes or carried in moving water, in a dormant state, just looking for the right combination of moisture, heat, and food sources to begin rapid growth indoors.

 Different molds like different conditions for propagation.
 Some thrive in high moisture; some prefer active water infusion.
 They also have a variety of diets and temperature requirements.
 Some like the cellulose in sheetrock paper, others like wood in various degrees of decay and water saturation.
 Some like very warm temperatures, others like lower temperatures.
 Very few, however, will grow in cool or cold temperatures, if they do it is very slow.